aeason18/SAC-Coding-Meetings-26-27/README.md

 ![conda install](https://github.com/aeason18/SAC-Coding-Meetings-26-27/blob/main/Images/conda%20install.png)

 When it prompts you to make selections, you can leave everything as the default.
 When it launches, you are all done!
-VS Code is the editor we will be using.
+VS Code is the editor we will be using (you may have to download the Jupyter and Python extensions in VS Code).

 ![vs conda](https://github.com/aeason18/SAC-Coding-Meetings-26-27/blob/main/Images/vs%20conda.png)